 I only caught the last two songs from this young and promising songwriter, but I was clearly the last to know as the room was full to the brim as Nesbitt broke hearts and had the crowd singing along to the single The Apple Tree.

-After a quick lunch we raced over to The Green Door Store to hear Among Brothers, allegedly Britain’s answer to the Arcade Fire.
-The six-piece act showed quality musicianship, but unfortunately the songs were a little lackluster.
+After a quick lunch, we raced over to The Green Door Store to hear Among Brothers, allegedly Britain’s answer to Arcade Fire.
+The six-piece act showed quality musicianship, but unfortunately, the songs were a little lacklustre.
 It was hard to see why a band with six members needed to use quite so many loops.

 One of the more well-known but still incredibly underrated artists on the program was the incredible Ben Kweller.
 While Kweller might be recognised more as a Folk singer, he really rocked out and gave the audience the genuine impression of loving what he was doing.
-The forty-minute set was laden with songs from new album Go Fly A Kite but included old favourites, Wasted & Ready and Penny On A Train Track.
+The 40-minute set was laden with songs from new album Go Fly a Kite but included old favourites, Wasted & Ready and Penny on a Train Track.

-Later in the afternoon we headed down to beachside venue, Digital, to catch one of the festival’s most-hyped acts, electro Pop songstress Grimes.
+Later in the afternoon, we headed down to the beachside venue, Digital, to catch one of the festival’s most-hyped acts, electro-pop songstress Grimes.
 After arriving too early, we made the mistake of ducking out for a quick drink and by the time we returned the line was 100 miles long, and as all venues operated a strict one-out-one-in policy, we cut our losses and headed off to catch a recommendation from a gentleman we met on the beach, the intriguing AK/DK also on the Alternative Escapes Program.

 Heading the Festival in the beautiful Brighton dome complex was Australian band The Temper Trap here to promote their new self-titled album.
 Singles Sweet Disposition, Down River and Love Lost sounded great but most of the new tracks fell flat, and the fairly young band already look jaded on stage.